 Alsea Community Effort would like to thank all those involved with getting our old sign replaced with this new artistic sign: Friends of the Corvallis-Benton County Library, Mary Nevin, Weyerhauser, Rolfe and Janet Hagen, Naomi Shadwick, Kathy, Nick and Steven Koetz, Kathy and Phil Plaza, and the ACE Board Members.

 Library Board and Foundation Liaison: Jacque Schreck

 Monroe Liaison: Sandy Halonen

 Looking for a quality used book?
-Check out the Friends of Corvallis-Benton Library’s online book sale location, Benton Books!
+Check out the Friends of Corvallis-Benton Library’s online book sale location at Amazon!

 We ship anywhere in the United States as well as internationally.
 Explore our inventory.

 All income benefits the Corvallis-Benton County Public Library.

 Books that are donated to the Friends, or are discarded from the library worth more than $7-$12, are taken to our office.
 Then decisions are made as to whether the book can be sold online.